ExpDev-mul/JSON-to-CSV/README.md

 - 📦 **Array Handling**: Preserves arrays as single key-value pairs in the CSV.
 - ⚙️ **Customizable Separator**: Allows customization of the separator used for nested keys.
 - 🚨 **Error Handling**: Provides meaningful error messages for invalid or empty JSON files.
+- 🆘 **About Command**: Displays information about the tool and its usage.

 ---